Kotlin/kotlinx.coroutines/docs/topics/coroutines-flow.md

                 drawUpdatedNumberOfLikes(it)
             }
         }
-        // Simulates users that like the post coroutineScope {
+        // Simulates users who like the post coroutineScope {
             repeat(10) {
                 launch {